Security, 3rd-party SSL certificate services, guidance and usage

 b.
 Immediately assess the service or solution against the Privacy & Security Risk Level questionnaire

 a.
 It is inappropriate to use a 3rd party SSL certificate service to issue official certificates for BYOD, unmanaged, personal, or non-UofI assets.5.
 All campus policies, standards, provisions, and direction still apply when employing any 3rd party SSL certificate service feature or service.

 a.
-Should any incident or event occur requiring immediate certificate modification or revocation (including instances where the usage expectations and/or controls herein have been violated), due to the inability for the university to manage 3rd party SSL certificates, other network-level mitigations may be imposed to mitigate exposures, risks, disruptions, or damage on an as-needed basis.
-Mitigations may be disruptive and will probably affect availability, stability, or utility of affected hosts.
+Should any incident or event occur requiring immediate certificate modification or revocation (including instances where the usage expectations and/or controls herein have been violated), due to the inability for the university to manage 3rd party SSL certificates, other network-level mitigation may be imposed to mitigate exposures, risks, disruptions, or damage on an as-needed basis.
+Mitigation may be disruptive and will probably affect availability, stability, or utility of affected hosts.

 FAQWhat is “Let’s Encrypt”?